shinshu-alps/rtl8852cu-20240510/README.md

 ```

 -----
-### Removal of the Driver (`remove-driver.sh`)
+### Removal of the Driver (`uninstall-driver.sh`)

 Note: Removing the driver is advised in the following situations:

 - if driver installation fails
 - if the driver is no longer needed

-Note: The following removes everything that has been installed, with the
+Note: The following uninstalls everything that has been installed, with the
 exception of the packages installed in Step 3 and the driver directory.
 The driver directory can be deleted after running this script.